 Substance Abuse Counselor Requirements in Alabama

 Standards for Alabama substance abuse counselors are delineated in Alabama administrative code.
 The term ‘Qualified Substance Abuse Professional’ indicates that an individual has met state standards; it is sometimes shortened to QSAP.
-QSAP I is the highest qualification; an individual must hold a master’s degree to reach this level.
-QSAP II and QSAP III are lower designations; they may be achieved with a bachelor’s.
+An individual must hold a master’s degree to become a QSAP I. QSAP II and QSAP III may be achieved with a bachelor’s.

-Substance abuse counselors who do not hold licensing in another health care field will eventually need to be certified, but degreed counselors may work under ‘qualified’ status for a limited time period while working to achieve certification.
+Substance abuse counselors may be certified or licensed.
+Those who do not hold licensing in another health care field will eventually need to be certified, but degreed counselors may work under ‘qualified’ status for a limited time period while working to achieve certification.

 Substance abuse facilities are allowed to employ ‘qualified paraprofessionals’ to carry out some duties.

 Select an Alabama Substance Abuse Counselor topic below…

 Substance Abuse Counselors with Education below the Master’s Level

 Individuals may qualify for QSAP II or III on the strength of a bachelor’s.
 Psychology, social work, community counseling, rehabilitation counseling, pastoral counseling, and family therapy are among the degree options.
 Other behavioral health degrees may be accepted if they include relevant clinical coursework.

 The QSAP II, in most cases, is dependent on substance abuse counseling certification.
 An exception is made for professionals who are licensed as Bachelor Social Workers.
 A QSAP III who has not yet achieved certification must be under the supervision of a QSAP I.

 Substance abuse professionals with master’s degrees may be qualified on the basis of 1) licensing in a health discipline or 2) a combination of education, experience and certification.